Natural Climbing Areas

 For School Gate entrance, get off at “龍洞港“(Long Dong Harbour) bus stop, walk down the bamboo stairs into the village main road, and walk right into the crag.

-For Backdoor entrance, get off at the next stop(Officially “龍洞南口”, but if you ask politely, the bus driver will drop you off right after the tunnel.) and walk up the side road towards the temple.
+For Backdoor entrance, get off at the next stop(Officially “龍洞南口”, but if you ask politely, the bus driver may drop you off right after the tunnel.) and walk back towards the temple.
+Follow the small temple road through to the parking lot, and then descend the stone steps on your right leading down to the gazebo to go to Backdoor .

-Buses run back to Taipei at roughly 3:00pm and 6:00pm depending on traffic.
+Buses run back to Taipei at very roughly 12pm, 3pm and 6pm depending on traffic.
 To catch the Taipei bus from Backdoor wait at the Long Dong Ocean Park stop.

 Weather: